Music Production in Logic Pro X - The Complete Course!

 Screen sets are great for when you are in that creative workflow and you don’t want to spend too much time messing around on your mouse.

-In this lecture we are going to be talking about something called Apple Loops.
+In this Music Production in Logic Pro X - The Complete Course lecture we are going to be talking about something called Apple Loops.

 Apple loops are pre-recorded bits of audio that are royalty free.
 This means that we can use any of it in our songs, which is really great and can be really useful.
 The Apple loops are also great building blocks to get ideas for songs.

-The reason they are called loops is because it’s a bit of music or sound that can seamlessly can go round and round in a continuos loop.
+The reason they are called loops is because it’s a bit of music or sound that can seamlessly can go round and round in a continuous loop.

 There are two different types of Apple loops, MIDI and audio loops.
 Audio loops are played in real time where the part is actually played by a musician, i.e. a audio guitar loop.
 MIDI loops are MIDI information which is put onto a software instrument, such as a synthesiser.